Badshah Begum: Marriage

 Muhammad Shah acceded to throne in 1719 and was a son of Prince Jahan Shah, the youngest son of Emperor Bahadur Shah I and the younger half-brother of Emperor Farrukhsiyar's father, Prince Azim-ush-Shan.
-Badshah Begum was therefore, a second-cousin of her husband through her father's side.
+Badshah Begum was therefore a second cousin of her husband through her father.
 She married Muhammad Shah on 8 December 1721 in Delhi.
 The marriage was celebrated with great splendour.
-Accordingly, many of the officers presented lakhs of rupees and everyone received a dress of honour and jewels and increase of pay.
-Upon her marriage, Badshah Begum was given the title of Malika-uz-Zamani ("Queen of the Age") by which she is popularly known and further, the exalted title of Padshah Begum.
+Accordingly, many of the officers presented lakhs of rupees, and everyone received a dress of honour, jewels, and an increase in pay.
+Upon her marriage, Badshah Begum was given the title of Malika-uz-Zamani ("Queen of the Age") by which she is popularly known, and further, the exalted title of Padshah Begum.
 Badshah Begum bore her husband his first son, Shahriyar Shah Bahadur, who died in his childhood.
 After that, she remained childless.

-Empress
+Consort

-Badshah Begum took an interest in several aspects of the state and governance and an active part in matters of importance.
-Being the Emperor's chief wife, she was the most influential among all of his wives and exercised her opinions on him.
-Muhammad Shah later developed a passion for a dancing girl, Udham Bai, a woman of no refinement, and made her a wife of his though Badshah Begum remained his favourite.
-This marriage resulted in the birth of a son, Ahmad Shah Bahadur.
-This son was brought up by the Empress as though he were her own son.
+Badshah Begum took an interest in several aspects of the state and governance and played an active part in matters of importance.
+Being the Emperor's chief wife, she was the most influential among all of his wives and exercised influence over him.
+Muhammad Shah later developed a passion for a dancing girl, Udham Bai, a woman of no refinement, and made her a wife of his, though Badshah Begum remained his favourite.
+The marriage with Udham Bai resulted in the birth of a son, Ahmad Shah Bahadur.
+This son was brought up by Badshah Begum as though he were her own son.
 She loved him greatly, and he grew up to ascend the throne due to her efforts.
 Later, Badshah Begum also brought up Ahmad Shah's daughter, Muhtaram-un-Nisa.

-Badshah Begum commissioned elegant mansions in Jammu and in typical Mughal style, laid the foundations of pleasure gardens on the banks of the Tawi River.
+Badshah Begum commissioned elegant mansions in Jammu and, in typical Mughal style, laid the foundations of pleasure gardens on the banks of the Tawi River.

-Dowager empress
+Dowager

 In April 1748, Muhammad Shah died.
-Badshah Begum, concealing the news of his death, sent messages to her step-son Ahmad, who was in camp with Safdar Jang near Panipat to return to Delhi and claim the throne.
+Badshah Begum, concealing the news of his death, sent messages to her step-son Ahmad Shah Bahadur, who was in camp with Safdar Jang near Panipat to return to Delhi and claim the throne.
 On Safdar Jang's advice, he was enthroned at Panipat and returned to Delhi a few days later.
-Badshah Begum was greatly respected by the court and the people as a Dowager empress, even after the Emperor's death.
+Badshah Begum was greatly respected by the court and the people as a Dowager, even after the Emperor's death.

-In February 1756, Badshah Begum's 16-year-old step-daughter, Princess Hazrat Begum, became so famous for her matchless beauty that the Mughal emperor Alamgir II, who was then about sixty, used undue pressures and threats to force Sahiba Mahal and the princess' guardian Badshah Begum, to give him Hazrat Begum's hand in marriage.
-The princess preferred death over marrying an old wreck of sixty and Alamgir II failed to pursue her.
+In February 1756, Badshah Begum's 16-year-old step-daughter, Princess Hazrat Begum, became so famous for her matchless beauty that the Mughal emperor Alamgir II, who was then about sixty, used undue pressure and threats to force the girl's mother, Sahiba Mahal, and her guardian, Badshah Begum, to give him Hazrat Begum's hand in marriage.
+The princess made it clear that she preferred death to marrying an old man, and Alamgir II ultimately failed to win her.